tariqsco/kubegazer/README.md

 # KubeGazer

-Kubegazer is a lightweight, high-performance Kubernetes cluster observability dashboard built with Go and `client-go`.
+Kubegazer is a lightweight, high-performance Kubernetes cluster observability dashboard.

-It provides real-time node resource tracking, pod status aggregation, and workload diagnostics without the overhead of heavy metrics infrastructure or third-party agent dependencies.
+Its purpose will be to provide real-time node resource tracking, pod status aggregation, and workload diagnostics without the overhead of heavy metrics infrastructure or third-party agent dependencies.

 ---